jcrumb/jcrumb.github.io/blog/content/posts/tyt-tools.md

     the configurations available in the software.
 ---

-# Disclaimer
-**The procedures described below allow you to modify the transmission range of your TYT TH-UV88, including unlocking frequencies that may be illegal for you to transmit on depending on your jurisdiction.
-Proceed at your own risk, and ensure that you're compliant with local laws around transmit frequencies.**
+***Disclaimer: The procedures described below allow you to modify the transmission range of your TYT TH-UV88, including unlocking frequencies that may be illegal for you to transmit on depending on your jurisdiction.
+Proceed at your own risk, and ensure that you're compliant with local laws around transmission frequencies.***

-If you would like to skip the technical background and jump straight to instructions click [here](#putting-it-all-together)
+*If you would like to skip the technical background and jump straight to instructions click [here](#putting-it-all-together)*

-# Introduction
+---

 I recently picked up a [TYT TH-UV88](https://www.fleetwooddp.com/collections/handheld-amateur-ham-radios-and-walkie-talkies-for-business-and-family-use/products/tyt-th-uv88-dual-band-pure-amateur-ham-radio) hoping to have a cheap option for backroads use in Canada.
 As far as I know, this is the cheapest radio that has an ISED certification number for land mobile use, which is a special class of radios that operate outside of the designated amateur bands.
-This class of radios is commonly used for commercial traffic, and is especially handy on forestry roads so as not to get creamed by a logging truck.
+These radios are commonly used for commercial traffic, and are especially handy on forestry roads so as not to get creamed by a logging truck.

 ![TYT Radio](/blogimages/tyt/tyt.png)

-When I picked out this radio I figured it would be a simple job to program the [standard RR channels](https://www.ic.gc.ca/eic/site/smt-gst.nsf/eng/sf11127.html), grab a license online from ISED and be on my way.
+When I picked out this radio I figured it would be a simple job to program the [standard Resource Road channels](https://www.ic.gc.ca/eic/site/smt-gst.nsf/eng/sf11127.html), grab a license online from ISED and be on my way.
 I couldn't understand why vendors were charging more than the value of the radio itself to program the channels.

 # The Problem